gubellom/gubellom.github.io/R files/Manipulation.md

 By the end, you’ll be able to transform messy raw data into a cleaner, more analysis-ready format using R’s `dplyr` and related tools.

+Before starting analysis, it’s best to work only with the variables you need.
+Here, we keep:

+- `vote`: whether the respondent voted
+- `polintr`: political interest
+- `ipstrgv`: importance of strong government
+- `agea`: age of respondent
+- `eisced`: education level (ES-ISCED classification)

 ```r
 df_cleaned<-select(df, vote, polintr, ipstrgv, agea, eisced)